The Splitting Lemma in any Characteristic

 Then there exists $y(x)\in K\langle x\rangle^m$ such that

 \end{Theorem} A proof of the theorem is given \cite{N62}[Theorem 45.3].

-\begin{Remark} {\em In \cite[Theorem 45.3]{N62} Nagata proves the Weierstra{\ss} preparation theorem (WPT) without the completeness assumption, from which the implicit function theorem is easily deduced.
+\begin{Remark} {\em In \cite[Theorem 45.3]{N62} Nagata proves the Weierstra{\ss} preparation theorem (WPT) without the completeness assumption.
+The implicit function theorem can be easily derived from the WPT without assuming that $K$ is complete (see, for example, \cite[Proof of Theorem 1.8]{GLS07}), and hence it holds for any real valued field.
 Proofs of the WPT for complete real valued fields are given at several places (e.g. \cite[Satz 2.1.4]{KPR75} or \cite[Theorem 1.6]{GLS07}).
 That the completeness assumption for the WPT (as well as for the Weierstra{\ss} division theorem and the Weierstra{\ss} finiteness theorem) is not necessary, can also be seen as follows: Let $K$ be not complete and $\bar K$ the completion of $K$.
 In loc. cit. the authors show first that the unit $u$ and the Weierstra{\ss} polynomial $p$ that appear in WPT exist as formal power series over $K$.
 Then, considering $u$ and $p$ as elements of $\bar K [[\bx]]$, they show by estimates that $\|u\|_{\beps}<\infty$ and $\|p\|_{\beps}<\infty$.
 But since the coefficients of $u$ and $p$ are in $K$, it follows that $u, p \in K\<bx$.} \end{Remark}

 We will use the following approximation theorems.

 \begin{Theorem}[Artin Approximation] Let $K$ be a real valued field.
 If the characteristic of $K$ is positive, we assume additionally that $K$ is quasi-complete.
 Let $x=x_1,\ldots,x_n$ and $y=y_1,\ldots,y_m$ and $f=(f_1,\ldots,f_k)\in K\langle x,y\rangle^k$.
 Let $\bar y(x)\in K[[x]]^m$ be a formal solution of $f=0$: